bfahrenfort/quartz/content/Atomic/gen-ai.md

   - programming
   - toc
 date: 2024-11-02
-lastmod: 2024-11-02
+lastmod: 2025-02-05
 draft: true
 ---
 Generative AI models from different sources are architected in a variety of different ways, but they all boil down to one abstract process: tuning an absurdly massive number of parameters to values that produce the most desirable output. (note: [CGP Grey's video on AI](https://www.youtube.com/watch?v=R9OHn5ZF4Uo) and its follow-up are mainly directed towards neural networks, but do apply to LLMs, and do a great job illustrating this).
 This process requires a gargantuan stream of data to use to calibrate those parameters and then test the model.
 - Sidebar: you're nearly guaranteed not to find the optimal combination of several billion parameters, each tunable to several decimals.
 When I say "desirable," I really mean "good enough."
-This phenomenon is called gradient descent, and it's a foundational visualization of how AI learns, but [it is](https://arxiv.org/abs/2212.07677) and [it isn't](https://arxiv.org/abs/2310.08540) the whole picture.
+Incremental progress to "good enough" is called gradient descent, and it's a foundational visualization of how AI learns, but [it is](https://arxiv.org/abs/2212.07677) and [it isn't](https://arxiv.org/abs/2310.08540) the whole picture.

 Generative AI resembles a Chinese Room.
 [The Chinese Room](https://plato.stanford.edu/entries/chinese-room/) is a philosophical exercise authored by John Searle where the (in context, American) subject is locked in a room and receives symbols in Chinese slipped under the door.
 A computer program tells the subject what Chinese outputs to send back out under the door based on patterns and combinations of the input.
 The subject does not understand Chinese.
 Yet to an observer of Searle's room, it **appears** as if whoever is inside it has a firm understanding of the language.